 We embarked on a four-country trip through Europe with an infant and a toddler.
 This might sound expensive and daunting but it wasn’t.
-This is how we made it affordable and easy.
+We made country hopping affordable by traveling throughout Europe by train.
+Here is why train travel is Europe is the best!

 Getting to Europe will be the most expensive part.
 Always start your trip by flying into the cheapest city on your itinerary.
 For our most recent trip we went to Amsterdam, Paris, London, and Brussels.
 Scoring a deal on Delta for $400RT to Amsterdam, it was the cheapest city to fly into so that’s where we started.
-The Flight Deal, Secret Flying and SkyScanner are great places to start to find the best deals.
+Here is are the websites with the best flight deals.

 Less Hassle Entering and Departing Countries